worbis/apps-sdk/doc/api.md

 # Sandbox

 All applications live inside a sandbox.
-This means that your application will only be able to access torrents and rss feeds that it added to the client itself.
+This means that, by default, your application will only be able to access torrents and rss feeds that it added to the client itself.
+Currently, there are two permissions levels which can be set to override this restriction.

+These permissions levels are accessed by setting the bt:access peroperty in package.json to the following options:

+list_restricted: The application gains read access to the properties of all of the user's torrents regardless of origin

+restricted: The application gains read and write access to the properties of all torrents regardless of origin

 The application's events and stash are also specific to the application and cannot be accessed from another application.

 # btapp object